VishalPraneeth/MyBlogs/cldq6xowj000009mk6r89hi94.md

-# DevOps Project to Setup Infrastructure on AWS using Terraform
+# DevOps Project to Host a static website on AWS using Terraform automation.

 ### Problem statement: